 - Modeling desired behaviors: using words to solve problems, giving attention to others' needs. - Having a few consistent, clear rules that are explained to children and understood by adults. - Giving children attention for appropriate behavior before they demand it in unacceptable ways. - Communicating to children that they will be protected from being hurt and that they cannot hurt others.
-When behavior is harmful to others, property or the child him/herself, it must be stopped immediately. - Redirecting the child to a new activity to change the focus of a child's behavior. - Providing alternate activities and acceptable ways to release feelings. - Pointing out natural or logical consequences of unacceptable behavior. - Offering a choice only if there are two acceptable options. - Explaining why behavior is unacceptable; not by labeling the child as unacceptable.
-Rather than, "You are a naughty, bad child," say instead, "I cannot allow that here." - "Catching" the child being good.
+When behavior is harmful to others, property or the child him/herself, it must be stopped immediately. - Redirecting the child to change the focus of a child's behavior. - Providing alternate activities and acceptable ways to release feelings. - Pointing out natural or logical consequences of unacceptable behavior. - Offering a choice only if there are two acceptable options. - Explaining why behavior is unacceptable; not by labeling the child as unacceptable.
+Rather than saying, "You are a naughty, bad child," teach or model the acceptable behavior. - "Catching" the child being good.
 Responding to positive behavior, in words and in gestures lets the child know clearly that you appreciate what s/he is doing. - Using encouragement rather than competition, comparison or criticism. - Overlooking small annoyances, and deliberately ignoring provocation. - Giving attention, hugs and caring to every child, every day.